sofathitesh/doconce/doc/demos/manual/manual.rst

-where ``name`` is the name of the author of the command, and ``comment`` is a plain text text. (**hpl**: Note that there must be a space after the colon, otherwise the comment is not recognized.)
+where ``name`` is the name of the author of the command, and ``comment`` is a plain text text. (**hpl**: Note that there must be a space after the colon, otherwise the comment is not recognized.
+Inline comments can span several lines, if desired.)
-The name and comment are visible in the output unless ``doconce format`` is run with a command-line specification of removing such comments (see the chapter `From Doconce to Other Formats`_ for an example).
-Inline comments (**hpl**: Here is a specific example on an inline comment.
-It can span several lines.) are helpful during development of a document since different authors and readers can comment on formulations, missing points, etc.
+The name and comment are visible in the output unless ``doconce format`` is run with a command-line argument ``--skip_inline_comments`` (see the chapter `From Doconce to Other Formats`_ for an example).
+Inline comments are helpful during development of a document since different authors and readers can comment on formulations, missing points, etc.
 All such comments can easily be removed from the ``.do.txt`` file